 1. Identify your goals for presenting the data.

-A chart or graph can help compare different values, understand how different parts impact the whole, or analyze trends.
+Either way, a chart or graph can help compare different values, understand how different parts impact the whole, or analyze trends.
 Charts and graphs can also be useful for recognizing data that veers away from what you’re used to or help you see relationships between groups.

-So, clarify your goals then use them to guide your chart selection.
+So, clarify your goals, then use them to guide your chart selection.

 Free Excel Graph Templates